-A Husky should receive around 2 hours of high-intensity exercise per day.
-Preferably for 1 hour in the morning and another hour in the evening.
-Huskies are a breed that needs a higher than average amount of exercise.
+A healthy Husky should receive at least 2 hours of high-intensity exercise per day.
+This is best split up into one hour in the morning and another hour in the evening session.

 But let’s be honest, our lives are a little different from the Chukchi Tribe, and we aren’t using our Huskies to pull our house 100 miles down the road!